hanabi/hanabi.github.io/misc/Convention_Reasons.md

 # Reasons for Specific Hyphen-ated Conventions

 The main [reference document](../Reference.md) lists all of our conventions.
-But it does not bother listing **why** we implemented a particular convention, in order to try and make it as concise as possible.
-Since beginners sometimes like to know the **why** behind the conventions, this page will go into a bit more detail.
+But it does not bother listing **why** we implemented a particular convention, because we want to make it as concise as possible.
+Since beginners sometimes like to know the **why** behind a convention, this page will go into a bit more detail.

 <br />